MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 The cmdlets that remain include cmdlets that install and upgrade the scanner, change the scanner configuration database and profile, change the local reporting level, and import configuration settings for a disconnected computer.

-The full list of cmdlets that the current version of the scanner supports:
+The full list of cmdlets for the scanner:

 - [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration)